German Grammar: The Complete Guide to 10 Core Grammatical Concepts

 I run quickly.

-There are also adverbial phrases, which don’t necessarily contain adjectives, but are a collection of words that describe how, where or when something is being done: interessanterweise (interestingly), überall (everywhere), immer (always).
+There are also adverbial phrases that don’t necessarily contain adjectives, but are a collection of words that describe how, where or when something is being done: interessanterweise (interestingly), überall (everywhere), immer (always).

 Placement